Noroff-FEU-Assignments/cross-course-project-Bjonne696/README.md

 ### Installing

-No dependecies are needed, everything should be available in the repository.
+No dependecies are needed, everything should be available in the repo.

-Clone the repo:
+Clone the repo: by following the link and copy the repo through git.

 ```bash
 https://github.com/Noroff-FEU-Assignments/cross-course-project-Bjonne696.git